upjs/facile-validator/README.md

 ### in

-The field under validation must be in the list of given values.
+The field under validation must be in the list of the given arguments:

 ```html
 <input data-rules="in:red,green,blue" />